 The following day, Akbar made a similar announcement but this time said that he will check the people pouring the milk.
 When Akbar returned, he found the tub overflowing with fresh milk.

 “Didn’t I tell you, sir?” asked Birbal.
-“This time people poured pure milk because they were afraid that you will find out there is no milk in it.
+“This time people poured pure milk because they were afraid that you would find out there is no milk in it.
 Your subjects care for you, but they also fear and that is why they filled the tub with milk this time.”

 13. Birbal helps the gardener